Why are funding instruments providers so hard to find?

 How can a provider sell an SBLC or BG for 50% of its face value?

-When a provider sells a bank instrument it is because they have a financial strategy that is well thought out via different trading programs or platforms that, with the cash received from the sale of the bank instrument, they can reinvest the cash for the full year in the commodity market and will, in turn, pay for the bank instrument itself, and during this process, they will also make money.
+When a provider sells a bank instrument, it is because they have a financial strategy that is well thought out via different trading programs or platforms that, with the cash received from the sale of the bank instrument, they can reinvest the cash for the full year in the commodity market and will, in turn, pay for the bank instrument itself.
+During this process, they will also make money.

-AltFunds Global will get into a partnership agreement (PA)with a trading platform that has, for example, a pre-arrangement with a “Salt Wit” to deliver one container of salt per week for the full year, and each container will give them 10% of profit.
-Each year has 52 weeks, meaning that when you take that 10% and multiply it for 52 weeks that a year has, the total profit (TP) will be 520% ($260,000,000 million) of the funds received by the buyer, giving AltFunds Global enough funds to pay 100% of the face value of the bank instrument sold to the client and a lot of profit left over to split between them and the trading platform (PA).
+AltFunds Global will get into a partnership agreement (PA)with a trading platform that has, for example, a pre-arrangement with a “Salt Wit” to deliver one container of salt per week for the entire year, and each container will give them 10% of the profit.
+Each year has 52 weeks, meaning that when you take that 10% and multiply it by 52 weeks that a year has, the total profit (TP) will be 520% ($260,000,000 million) of the funds received by the buyer, giving AltFunds Global enough funds to pay 100% of the face value of the bank instrument sold to the client and much profit left over to split between them and the trading platform (PA).

 What part do banks play in BG / SBLC transactions?

-The bank is not the initiator, but the deliverer of the transaction.
-What this means is that the bank is the deliverer, not the initiator of the transaction – they confirm their client has sufficient funds.
-The bank is just the delivery courier who works for the BG and SBLC provider, the actual asset owner, asset holder, or asset manager.
+The bank is not the initiator but the deliverer of the transaction.
+This means that the bank is the deliverer, not the initiator of the transaction – they confirm that their client has sufficient funds.
+The bank is the delivery courier who works for the BG and SBLC provider, the actual asset owner, asset holder, or asset manager.

 For example, let’s pretend you use a courier to deliver a parcel to a customer.
-You are the provider of the parcel, and the courier is the delivery agent who delivers your parcel to the receiver.
+You are the parcel provider, and the courier is the delivery agent who delivers your parcel to the receiver.
 The courier isn’t the provider of the parcel.
-They are just the delivery agent whom the provider uses to send the parcel from the provider’s location to the receiver’s location.
+They are just the delivery agent the provider uses to send the parcel from the provider’s location to the receiver’s.